iExecBlockchainComputing/katacoda-scenario/hello-world/intro.md

 Let's get started!

-Update 21/09/2017 - 16:38 pm UTC  : Please use kovan network for the katacoda tutorial.
-Some transactions take 20 mins on ropsten and rinkeby network to be mined .
-Join our slack if you need help.

-Update 21/09/2017 - 17:00 pm UTC  : transactions delay on ropsten and rinkeby networks. <br>
+[ INFO ] : Due to transactions delay on ethereum ropsten and rinkeby networks, you may have to wait few minutes between each steps of the scenario.
+The default network targeted by this tutorial is ropsten ( automatic faucet for ropsten).
+If you want to target  rinkeby or kovan networks or if you need help, join us on our slack.

-Duration time to complete the full scenario : <br>
+Expected duration to complete the full scenario : <br>
-Katacoda Hello World Scenario On Ropsten : 00:17:29 min <br>
+Katacoda Hello World Scenario On Ropsten : 00:10:00 min to 00:30:00 min <br>
-Katacoda Hello World Scenario On Kovan   : 00:01:55 min <br>
+Katacoda Hello World Scenario On Rinkeby : 00:05:00 min to 00:20:00 min <br>
-Katacoda Hello World Scenario On Rinkeby : 00:03:30 min
+Katacoda Hello World Scenario On Kovan   : 00:02:00 min to 00:05:00 min